nraviles/Gitbook/meetings-topics-and-schedule/probability-primer-10-08-22-3pm-cst/properties-of-probability.md

 Just like with most of math objects are usually defined as "the thing that works" here is no exception.

-The conditional expectation is defined as follows: it in the measurable function such that
+The conditional expectation is defined as follows: it in the measurable function $$g(\cdot)$$ such that

 $$
 \mathbb{E}[g(X) 1_A] =  \mathbb{E}[X 1_A]
 $$

-such that $$g(\cdot)$$ is measurable, i.e also a random variable (the trivial random variable is a constant).
+i.e also a random variable (the trivial random variable is a constant).

 Generally we denote